AtelierMizumi/Jotion/README.md

 ### You also need to create a JWT Template in Clerk and update /convex/auth.config.js according to the doc

 ### You should keep CONVEX_DEPLOYMENT and NEXT_PUBLIC_CONVEX_URL empty

+### If you want the AI button feature to be enabled, you must have a valid OpenAPI key

 ```js
 # Read .env.sample.local for instructions